MixedRealityToolkit/MixedRealityToolkit-ProjectDocs/CONTRIBUTING.md

 ### GitHub roles

-Contributors may have one for the following GitHub roles:
+Project roles are assigned by Maintainers via procedures outlined in the [GOVERNANCE.md](../GOVERNANCE.md) fileContributors may have one for the following roles:

 * **Read** Read and clone repositories.
 Open and comment on issues and pull requests.
 * **Triage** Read permissions plus manage issues and pull requests.
 * **Write** Triage permissions plus read, clone and push to repositories.

-Roles are assigned by Maintainers via procedures outlined in the [GOVERNANCE.md](../GOVERNANCE.md) file.

 ### The write role